coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

   - Consider this risk when publishing technical articles on the AI system
   - When choosing a model type or model implementation, take into account that there is an advantage of having technology with which attackers are less familiar
-  - Minimize model output regarding technical details
+  - Minimize technical details in model output

 Useful standards include: